fr33m1nd/SQL.Server_Construction_DB/README.md

 ## Conclusion
 This application was created as a final project for my Microsoft SQL Server course in college.
 I hope you got a chance to check out the live video demonstration in the links provided.
-The script for the project is included in this repository.
 Thank you for your time!